juliogomez/netdevops/pyATS.md

 VIRL_HOST=10.10.20.160
 ```

-And then start a new terminal window in your workstation, so that it reads the new VIRL init file.
+Then start a new terminal window in your workstation, so that it reads the new VIRL init file configuration.

-Now you are able to search for some example pre-defined simulated topologies that could be useful for testing.
+Now you should be able to search for some example pre-defined simulated topologies that could be useful for testing.

 ```
 $ virl search
 ```

-You may even filter them, and for example look for the ones using _IOS_.
+You may even filter those examples: ie. look for the ones including _IOS_ in their name.

 ```
 $ virl search ios